Robust Biharmonic Skinning Using Geometric Fields: Abstract

 \section{Abstract}

-Skinning weights are used to rig and deform characters for animation, to compute reduced-order simulations, and to define feature descriptors for geometry processing.
-Methods built on skinning rely on weight functions that distribute the influence of each degree of freedom across the mesh. \emph{Automatic} skinning methods generate these weight functions with minimal user input, usually by solving a variational problem on a mesh whose boundary is the skinned surface.
-This formulation necessitates tetrahedralizing the volume bounded by the surface, which brings with it meshing artifacts, the possibility of tetrahedralization failure, and the impossibility of generating weights for surfaces that are not closed.
-We introduce a \emph{mesh-free} and \emph{robust} automatic skinning method that generates high-quality skinning weights comparable to the current state of the art without volumetric meshes.
-Our method reliably works even on open surfaces and triangle soups where current methods fail.
-We achieve this through the use of a Lagrangian representation for skinning weights, which circumvents the need for finite elements while optimizing the biharmonic energy.
+Bounded bihramonic weights are a popular tool used to rig and deform characters for animation, to compute reduced-order simulations, and to define feature descriptors for geometry processing.
+They necessitate tetrahedralizing the volume bounded by the surface, introducing the possibility of meshing artifacts or tetrahedralization failure.
+We introduce a \emph{mesh-free} and \emph{robust} automatic skinning technique that generates weights comparable to the current state of the art, but works reliably even on open surfaces, triangle soups, and point clouds where current methods fail.
+We achieve this through the use of a specialized Lagrangian representation enabled by the advent of hardware ray-tracing, which circumvents the need for finite elements while optimizing the biharmonic energy and enforcing boundary conditions.
+The flexibility of our formulation allows us to integrate artistic control through weight painting during the optimization.
+We offer a thorough qualitative and quantitative evaluation of our method.